Discover All the Hidden Gems of Houston’s Asiatown

 Teo Chew Temple is a Buddhist temple open to visitors who want to admire the architecture and learn about the story behind this Asiatown treasure.

-Though the city’s diverse Asian American populations are spread throughout the Greater Houston region, Asiatown remains a cornerstone for stocking up on fresh, hard-to-find produce and international goods, eating a meal that tastes like home, or exploring a new culture by way of cuisine.
+The residents and business owners found new footing starting in 1983 on the stretch of Bellaire Boulevard between Gessner Road to State Highway 6, building it up over four decades into the impressive neighborhood it is today.
+Asiatown is a cornerstone for stocking up on fresh, hard-to-find produce and international goods, eating a meal that tastes like home, or exploring a new culture by way of cuisine.
 It’s all here, hidden among unassuming retail centers and specialty supermarkets.
+Follow this guide for the countless ways to experience Asiatown.

 Eat Like a Local